vinod-jnpr/Juju/docs.md

 https://drive.google.com/file/d/1baXdx56fB2D-ml3TKKN9Loc6vRqeuneR/view

-when upgrade just bash to the test container rather than attach so that the other scripts can be run after upgrade Tc for upgrade:test_svc_in_network_datapath
+When upgrade just bash to the test container rather than attach so that the other scripts can be run after upgrade.
+Tc for upgrade:test_svc_in_network_datapath

 # Backup and restore